 Figure 1: The parser module

-3. Click the “Setup” button next to “NMEA data parser.”
+3. Click the "Setup" button next to the "NMEA data parser" item.

-4. When a dialog box appears (Figure 2), select the packet types you need to export data from.
+4. When a dialog box appears (Figure 2), select the packet types, you need to process and export.

 Figure 2: Data packet types